gregorydlogan/oc-config-management/README.md

 ## Standalone Matterhorn Deployment

 - Requires Ansible 1.3 or newer
-- Expects Ubuntu 12.04 or 14.04 hosts, may work on Debian
+- Expects Ubuntu 12.04 or 14.04 hosts, should work on Debian

 These playbooks deploy a full Matterhorn cluster, from source.
 To use them, first edit the "hosts" inventory file to contain the